So, you’ve finally decided to fulfill a lifelong dream and buy your own home…

 An open mortgage allows you to pay off your mortgage in part or in full at any time without any penalties.
 You may also choose, at any time, to renegotiate the mortgage.
 This option provides more flexibility but comes with a higher interest rate.
 An open mortgage can be a good choice if you plan to sell your home in the near future or to make large additional payments.

-closed mortgage usually carries a lower interest rate but doesn’t offer the flexibility of an open mortgage.
+A closed mortgage usually carries a lower interest rate but doesn’t offer the flexibility of an open mortgage.
 However, most lenders allow homeowners to make additional payments of a determined maximum amount without penalty.
 Typically, most people will select a closed mortgage.

 igure Out the Up-front Costs